How many women do THIS on Broadway?

 Do we offer young Associate Producer scholarships . . . giving qualified applicants the title credit without requiring a money-raise to get them started?

-Do we ask high schools around the country to assign a Producer to their high school musicals, and encourage them to chose a young woman?
+Do we ask high schools around the country to assign a Producer to their high school musicals, and encourage them to choose a young woman?

 How do we leverage the accomplishment of that 28.46%?